Adjustment Disorder With Depressed Mood And Mental Health Support

 Because adjustment disorder is a temporary and situational disorder, medication may not be prescribed unless it offers short-term relief.
 Instead, combining therapy and lifestyle changes may help you manage symptoms and work through emotions arising from the stressful event you experienced.

-One of the first-line treatments for adjustment disorder is therapy.
+One of the first-line treatments for adjustment disorder may be therapy.
 A therapist can help you identify how your thoughts relating to a stressful event may affect your emotions and behaviors.
-You might participate in individual, family, or group therapy, depending on your situation.
+During sessions, you may learn coping skills and stress-management techniques to cope with future challenging emotions.

+Through intentional lifestyle changes, you may be able to reduce the symptom severity of adjustment disorder, anxiety, and depression.
 Physical activity has proven benefits when it comes to depression.
 Exercise helps produce endorphins, which can boost your mood and enhance brain function.
 Consider going for daily walks, taking up swimming, jogging, or biking, or developing an at-home exercise routine.

 There is evidence of a connection between diet and depression.
 Eating healthy foods can improve your mood, provide you with energy, and help you better address symptoms of an adjustment disorder.
 Consider incorporating elements of a Mediterranean diet, which is high in fruits, vegetables, nuts, whole grains, and beans.

 In some cases, individuals may not reach out to a therapist during a stressful period due to financial barriers or burnout.
-In these cases, it may be helpful to try online therapy through a platform like BetterHelp.
+In these cases, it may be helpful to try online depression therapy through a platform like BetterHelp.
+Online sessions can be arranged on a flexible basis, according to your personal schedule and mental health goals.
+In addition, online therapy can also be more cost-effective than in-person options.

-Studies suggest that online therapy can address symptoms of mental health conditions related to stress, such as depression.
+Studies suggest that online therapy can address symptoms of mental health conditions related to stress, such as adjustment disorder and depression.
 In one study of app-based online cognitive-behavioral therapy for depression, which included over 300 participants, researchers found that symptoms of depression were significantly improved, with results similar to those of in-person studies.

 Takeaway